Tinting Laws

 California Window Tinting Laws

 The state of California has very specific laws regarding window tinting on your car.
 Every state in the United States has its own percentage of darkness and reflection which your car windows are allowed to have, as well as other specific regulations you may need to know about.
-Below is all relevant information pertaining to tinted windows in California.

 Window tint darkness

-• Windshield allows transparent strip on top 4 to 5 inches
+- Windshield allows transparent strip on top 4-5 inches.

-• Front side windows must pass through more than 70% of light inside your car (70% VLT)
+- Front side windows must pass through more than 70% of light inside your car (70% VLT).

-• Back side windows and rear windshield can have any darkness
+- Back side windows and rear windshield can have any darkness.

 Window tint reflection

-Some tinting film can reflect incoming light, therefore reducing glare and heat even further.
-However, California doesn’t allow the usage of tinting film which has more reflection than a standard window.
+California doesn’t allow the usage of tinting film which has more reflection than a standard window.

 Side mirrors